-2 Products that enable skin, cartilage, etc. to be produced through the cultivation of a patient's own cells.
+Products that enable skin, cartilage, etc. to be produced through the cultivation of cells (usually, the patient's own cells).

 iii Clinical trials

 The Pharmaceuticals Act and the Ministerial Order for Good Clinical Practice (the GCP Order) are the principal items of legislation regulating clinical trials.
 The MHLW and the PMDA are the main regulatory authorities regulating clinical trials.